1. I have heard that the nil rate band is transferable between spouses/civil partners. What does this mean?

 Everyone has a nil rate band for inheritance tax purposes that is set by the government.
 This is the sum you can gift on death and in some circumstances during your life, which is taxed at 0%.
 This is currently £325,000 ( frozen until April 2020).
 Anything above this is potentially charged to tax at 40%.
 If a spouse or civil partner does not use up their nil rate band with gifts to non-exempt beneficiaries, then any percentage remaining can be transferred to the surviving spouse or civil partner.
 This is particularly useful if couples are leaving their estate to each other.
 The transfer of assets between spouses in lifetime or on death is an exempt transfer, so no tax would be payable on the first death.
 On the second death the surviving spouse would have the benefit of a nil rate band of £650,000 (£325,000 + £325,000).

 An additional nil rate band of £175,000 per spouse/civil partner is being introduced in stages from April 2017 (for those who own their own home on 8 July 2015) providing it passes on death to a direct descendant.
 This effectively means that couples who own their own home, may not have to pay inheritance tax if their combined estates are less than £1 million.
 There will be a tapered withdrawal for estates over £2 million.

-I am unmarried and have assets in excess of the nil rate band, what can I do to reduce my inheritance tax liability?
+2. I am not married and have assets in excess of the nil rate band, what can I do to reduce my inheritance tax liability?